chef/supermarket/README.md

   $ foreman start
   ```

+  If you receive errors, make sure that redis and Postgres are running.

 ## Setting up Auth
 Supermarket uses oc-id running on a Chef server to authenticate users to Supermarket.